 Preparation of this accessibility statement

-The website was last tested in February 2024.
+The website was last tested in September 2025.
 The testing was carried out by the Engagement and Communications Team at Edinburgh College of Art at the University of Edinburgh using both automated and manual methods.
 The site was tested on a PC, primarily using Google Chrome alongside Mozilla Firefox.
-At the time of testing, Microsoft Edge was not compatible with the website whilst it was in development.
+At the time of testing, Microsoft Edge was not compatible with the website whilst it was in the staging environment.

 Recent world-wide usage levels survey for different screen readers and browsers shows that Chrome, Mozilla Firefox and Microsoft Edge are increasing in popularity and Google Chrome is now the favoured browser for screen readers: